minorgod/react-storage-hooks/README.md

 :sparkles: **Fully featured**.
 Automatically stringifies and parses values coming and going to storage, keeps state in sync between tabs by listening to [storage events](https://developer.mozilla.org/docs/Web/API/StorageEvent) and handles non-straightforward use cases correctly.

 :zap: **Tiny and fast**.
-Less than 700 bytes gzipped, enforced with [`size-limit`](https://github.com/ai/size-limit).
+About 720 bytes gzipped, enforced with [`size-limit`](https://github.com/ai/size-limit).
 No external dependencies.
 Only reads from storage when necessary and writes to storage after rendering.

 :capital_abcd: **Completely typed**.
 Written in TypeScript.
 Type definitions included and verified with [`tsd`](https://github.com/SamVerschueren/tsd).